 05 of 13

-Japanese Forest Grass (Hakonechloa macra 'Aureola') looks good at any time of the year, but the golden yellow color is a great foil for all the purples, rusts and reds in the fall garden.
-This is a slow growing grass, with a weeping habit.
-USDA Hardiness Zones 5 - 9
+Sure, Japanese forest grass looks good at any time of the year, but its golden yellow color is an especially great foil for all the purples, rusts, and reds typically found in fall gardens Japanese forest grass is slow-growing, creating a weeping effect once it reaches full maturity.

 06 of 13

-New Zealand Flax (Phormium) USDA is not a grass, but it is often used like one.
-These spiky plants come in an array of colors for a season, but those with bronze and purples in their leaves become focal points in fall.
+New Zealand flax is technically not a grass, but it is often used like one.
+These standout spiky plants come in an array of interesting colors, but those with bronze and purple in their leaves often become focal points in fall gardens.
 They also look great—and thrive—in containers, so they're fair game if you don't have a whole yard to plant.

 07 of 13